 Below is an example of a SMART goal to lose weight:

 - Specific: I want to lose 20 pounds.

 - Measurable: I will weigh myself weekly.

-- Attainable: I want to lose 1-2 pounds per week.
+- Attainable: I want to lose 1 pound per week.

 - Relevant: I want to lose weight to improve my spine health.

-- Time-bound: At the rate of weight loss specified above, I will lose 20 pounds by the end of May at the latest.
+- Time-bound: At the rate of weight loss specified above, I will lose 20 pounds by the end of May.